 “This has been a truly wonderful journey…”

 “You know that is not what I mean…our journey does not have to end there.
 It can continue on, wherever we wish.
-What about here?
+What of here?
 Do you like Bydlin so far?”
-He frowns.

 “But, you have something no one else could ever offer me.
 Never in a thousand lifetimes could anyone else give what you can.”